EmotionalLove/SimpleEventSystem/README.md

+// todo make this thing not suck. i wrote this in a rush lol

 # SimpleEventSystem
 An extremely simple annotated event system for Java.
 Simply add as a library to your project, no dependencies needed.